Muster Dogs: Season 1

-Season 2 and beyond
+Season 2

 Following the positive reception of the first season, production of a second season featuring Border Collie puppies was announced released and premiered on 14 January 2024.

 The second season was won by "Buddy", trained by Zoe Miller of the Northern Territory.

+Season 3 and a special

-In March 2024, it was announced that Muster Dogs had been renewed for a third season, with six episodes scheduled to air in 2025 with both kelpies and border collies to be featured.
+In March 2024, it was announced that Muster Dogs had been renewed for a third season, with six episodes scheduled to air in 2025, with both kelpies and border collies to be featured.
 In July 2024, auditions were opened for dog training for the third season.

-In October 2024, the third season was confirmed by the ABC, alongside a four-part special Muster Dogs: Where Are They Now, presented by series narrator Lisa Millar and debuting on 1 December 2024 on ABC TV.
-The special will feature 5 previous human and canine participants from Muster Dogs: season 1 winners Frank and Annie, Joni and Chet, Cilla and Ash, season 2 winner Zoe and Buddy, and Russ and his Border Collie Molly.
+On 1 December 2024, a four-part special, Muster Dogs: Where Are They Now, presented by series narrator Lisa Millar, debuted on ABC TV.
+The special featured five previous human and canine participants from Muster Dogs: season 1 winners Frank and Annie, Joni and Chet, Cilla and Ash, along with season 2 winner Zoe and Buddy, and Russ and his Border Collie Molly.

-Season 3, Muster Dogs: Collies & Kelpies was won by "Banjo" trained by Kim Dodson from Victoria.
+Season 3, Muster Dogs: Collies & Kelpies was won by "Banjo", trained by Kim Dodson from Victoria, revealed in the final episode aired in March 2025.